Steve Andropoulos and Betsy Stewart: Storyline

 Though Betsy loved Steve, they found themselves arguing more and more about money.
 Steve wanted the best for Betsy and spent lavishly but refused to tell Betsy where the money was coming from.
 Money pressures mounted when administration assistant Iva Snyder had an accident and Steve was unable to pay her medical bills.
 Soon they found themselves in debt, and Steve had to declare bankruptcy.
 Lucinda Walsh ended up buying Steve's construction company.
-He almost slept with Betsy's younger sister, Emily.
+He almost had sex with Betsy's younger sister, Emily.
 Ashamed, Steve left Betsy to start over in Greece.
 Betsy went to visit him but was heartbroken to learn that Steve was arrested and sentenced a life sentence in a Greek jail for trafficking drugs and with much sorrow, she divorced him in the winter of 1987.

 After a failed attempt at romance with Josh Snyder, Betsy decided to get away from Oakdale and in 1988, she and Dani moved to Wisconsin to live near her uncle Ronnie Talbot.
 She did live briefly with Seth Snyder.